-Java Precisely, Second Edition, describes Java 5.0, including
+Java Precisely, Third Edition, describes Java 8.0, including lambda

 It is a quick reference for the reader who has learnt (or is

 learning) Java from a standard textbook, and who wants to know the

 language in more detail.

 performance tips (updated April 2005).

 Here's another bonus note which summarizes the results

 operations; they are as expected for the IEEE 754-2008

 standard for floating-point arithmetic.